-- 5.12 In exceptional circumstances the Council may accept that on-site provision is not appropriate, for example where there is a proposal that includes a significant proportion of studio-flats or bed-sits, which do not meet affordable housing needs. - 5.13 In these circumstances, the provision of affordable units elsewhere will only be acceptable where each of the following are met: - An alternative site or sites have been identified which would enable affordable housing provision that matches what would have been provided on the original site and is appropriate to the identified local housing needs to be met; - The alternative site(s) can deliver the off-site provision in an appropriate timescale and in an appropriate locality elsewhere within the Borough; - The off-site affordable housing provision is deliverable prior to the on-site market development being completed; - The number of affordable units will reflect the benefit the applicant gains through using 100% of the site for market housing compared with on-site affordable housing is provided; and - The off-site provision will be in addition to the affordable housing that would normally have been required for the alternative site. - 5.14 In circumstances where the Council accepts that the provision of affordable housing cannot be provided on site and an alternative site is not available or acceptable to the Council, the applicant will be required to pay a commuted sum (financial contribution) to the Council to be spent to provide affordable housing elsewhere in the Borough. - 5.15 The level of payment in the form of a commuted sum will be based on the difference between the open market value for a similar size and type of property in the same area; and the transfer price paid by the registered provider.
+- 5.12 In exceptional circumstances the Council may accept that on-site provision is not appropriate, for example where there is a proposal that includes a significant proportion of studio-flats or bed-sits, which do not meet affordable housing needs. - 5.13 In these circumstances, the provision of affordable units elsewhere will only be acceptable where each of the following are met: - An alternative site or sites have been identified which would enable affordable housing provision that matches what would have been provided on the original site and is appropriate to the identified local housing needs to be met; - The alternative site(s) can deliver the off-site provision in an appropriate timescale and in an appropriate locality elsewhere within the administrative area of the City; - The off-site affordable housing provision is deliverable prior to the on-site market development being completed; - The number of affordable units will reflect the benefit the applicant gains through using 100% of the site for market housing compared with on-site affordable housing is provided; and - The off-site provision will be in addition to the affordable housing that would normally have been required for the alternative site. - 5.14 In circumstances where the Council accepts that the provision of affordable housing cannot be provided on site and an alternative site is not available or acceptable to the Council, the applicant will be required to pay a commuted sum (financial contribution) to the Council to be spent to provide affordable housing elsewhere in the Council's administrative area. - 5.15 The level of payment in the form of a commuted sum will be based on the difference between the open market value for a similar size and type of property in the same area; and the transfer price paid by the registered provider.
+This is established on a case by case basis.
 When calculating the appropriate commuted sum, the mix, ratio and type of dwellings will also be taken into account as if the units were to be provided on site to ensure that this as far as possible accurately replicates the cost of provision on site.
 See Table 2 below for example calculation.

-Table 2 - Commuted Sums Example Calculations
+Table 2 - Commuted Sums Example Calculation

-Dwelling Type Open Market Value Transfer Price Commuted Sum Two Bedroom Flat £220,000 £135,000 £85,000 Three Bedroom House £340,000 £170,000 £170,000
+Dwelling Type Open Market Value Transfer Price Commuted Sum Three Bedroom House £370,000 £233,000 £233,000